wisniewskikr/chrisblog-it-java-ee/technologies/db/sql/java-ee9-db-embedded-h2-helloworld-crud/README.md

 Usage steps:
 1. In a command line tool create package with `mvn clean package`
-1. In a command line tool start application with `java -jar pm.jar --deploy .\target\api.war --port 8080`
+1. In a command line tool start application with `java -jar pm.jar --deploy .\target\rest.war --port 8080`
-1. In a http client (e.g. Postman) use **POST** method and visit `http://localhost:8080/api/v1/messages`
+1. In a http client (e.g. Postman) use **POST** method and visit `http://localhost:8080/rest/v1/messages`
    * Choose **Body -> raw -> JSON** and add following JSON:
    ```
    {